kstenerud/concise-encoding/cte-specification.md

 Whitespace
 ----------

-Whitespace characters outside of strings and comments must be ignored by a CTE parser.
-Any number of whitespace characters can occur in a sequence.
+Structural whitespace (whitespace not encoded into a string or string-like object) must be ignored by a CTE parser.
+Any number of structural whitespace characters can occur in a sequence.

 ### Valid Whitespace Characters

-While there are many characters classified as "whitespace" within the Unicode set, only the following are valid whitespace characters in a CTE document:
+While there are many characters classified as "whitespace" within the Unicode set, only the following are valid structural whitespace characters:

 | Code Point | Name            |
 | ---------- | --------------- |